县城婆罗门

 County-Town Brahmin

 A sardonic label for the upper crust of China's small county towns — think families where mom's a teacher, dad's a local official, and they own a couple of apartments nearby.
-They're not Shanghai-rich, but back home they're untouchable.
+Emerging around 2023, they're not Shanghai-rich, but back home they're untouchable.
 The term borrows 'Brahmin' from India's caste system to highlight how social mobility in these towns is quietly but firmly stratified.
 It went viral as young people processed why some classmates seemed to glide through life on easy mode.

 Cultural Context